mhertel278/PyBer_Analysis/README.md

 ### Yearly Totals and Averages for each city

-I created a dataframe organized by the three different types of cities served by the company--urban, suburban, and rural.
+The following table shows the differences in totals of rides, drivers, and fares for each city:

 ![dataframe](Resources/Pyber_summary_data.png)